jhowell702/CS480-ComputerGraphics/PA11/README.md

-# PA9: Lighting
+# PA11: Penguin Bowling

 ## Team Members:
-Justin Howell - has repository with working Project 9 Elizabeth Kish
+Justin Howell - has repository with working Project 11 Elizabeth Kish
 Noah Doddridge

 ## CMake and Building

-To build this project, run in the PA8/build folder:
+To build this project, run in the PA11/build folder:

 ```bash
 cmake ..